Experimental End-to-End Optimization of Directly Modulated Laser-based IM/DD Transmission: Experimental transmission results

 \section{Experimental transmission results}

-The performance comparison of the E2E and RX EQ benchmark schemes includes 2 different baudrates (20 and 30~GBd) and 3 different transmission distances (0, 1, 2~km) for a total of 6 cases.
-The hyperparameters in the optimization of the E2E scheme (learning rate, number of FIR filter taps at TX and RX) are simultaneously fine-tuned using multi-dimensional grid search.
+The performance comparison of the E2E and RX EQ benchmark schemes includes 2 different baudrates (20 and 30~GBd) and 3 different transmission distances (0, 1, 2~km) for a total of 6 cases. \flag{The baudrates are chosen to approximately match the bandwidth of the laser at low $I_\mathrm{bias}$.} The hyperparameters in the optimization of the E2E scheme (learning rate, number of FIR filter taps at TX and RX) are simultaneously fine-tuned using multi-dimensional grid search.
 The reported results correspond to the scheme achieving minimum SER when tested on the experimental setup.
 This process is conducted for every $R_s$ and $L$ independently.
 When calculated from the experimental setup, the SER is calculated based on a sequence of $10^6$ symbols.
 The RX EQ benchmarks are trained offline using experimentally obtained sequences.
 The reported SER results are obtained using previously unseen sequences for a total length of $10^6$ symbols.
 The experimentally obtained SER results for $R_{s} = \{20, \; 30\}$~GBd and $L=\{0, \; 1, \; 2\}$~km with respect to $P_\mathrm{RF}$ are plotted in \cref{fig:serresults}.

 The FFE+DB and VNLE+DB labels denote the benchmark schemes using FFE and VNLE equalizers while using DB-4PAM signaling on the TX side.
 The SER results differ significantly depending on the transmission distance studied.
 The B2B transmission ($L=0$~km) SER results transmitting at a rate $R_s = 20$~GBd show a clear performance advantage for the E2E scheme with respect to the RX EQ schemes ($6.97 \times 10^{-5}$ vs $4.01 \times 10^{-4}$ within the allowed $P_\mathrm{RF}$).
 The E2E scheme outperforms its RX EQ counterparts in terms of SER while lowering the required input RF power by almost 2~dB.
 The minor difference between the FFE and VNLE schemes in \cref{fig:serresults} suggests that the DML is operating in a mostly linear regime, where the second order Volterra terms have a negligible impact.
 The performance of the DB schemes (FFE+DB and VNLE+DB) in this scenario is worse than the standard signaling counterparts, as expected.
 This is due to their increased effective constellation size increasing the error probability.
 On the other hand, CD does not impact performance in a B2B transmission, and therefore the strengths of DB signaling cannot be exploited.